On the central levels problem

 \begin{proof}[Proof of Theorem~\ref{thm:gk} (odd $n$)] We show that $\Lambda_n$, $n\geq 3$ odd, defined in~\eqref{eq:desc1} is a cycle ordering of the Greene-Kleitman chains, by proving that any consecutive pair of chains is connected at their top or bottom ends alternatingly, starting with the first chain $*^n$ of length~$n$ that is traversed from bottom to top.
 We will also establish the following additional properties~P' and~Q: Property~P' asserts that for any two consecutive chains~$C$ and~$C'$ connected at their top ends, we either have $C=\ell(C')$ or $\ell(C)=C'$.
 Property~Q asserts that for any two consecutive chains~$B$ and~$B'$ of length~1 in~$\Lambda_n$, there is a chain~$C$ of length~1 in $\Lambda_{n-2}$ such that $\{B,B'\}=\{\ell(*C*),f(*C*)\}$, i.e., both~$B$ and~$B'$ are descendants of~$C$ (recall the second case of~\eqref{eq:desc1}).
 Property~Q implies in particular that no more than two chains of length~1 appear consecutively in~$\Lambda_n$.
 These invariants can easily be checked for the induction base case~$n=3$, which is given by $\Lambda_3={*}{*}{*},{*}01,01{*}$.

-For the induction step consider $n\geq 3$ to be odd, and assume that $\Lambda_n$ is a cycle ordering satisfying properties~P' and~Q. Clearly, the descendants $\lambda(C)$ for any chain~$C$ from~$\Lambda_n$ can be joined as shown on the right hand side of Figure~\ref{fig:desc}, by Lemma~\ref{lem:conn-desc} and Lemma~\ref{lem:conn-1}, so we only need to check the connections between the first and last chains among consecutive groups of descendants.
+For the induction step consider $n\geq 3$ to be odd, and assume that $\Lambda_n$ is a cycle ordering satisfying properties~P' and~Q. By Lemmas~\ref{lem:conn-desc} and~\ref{lem:conn-1}, the descendants $\lambda(C)$ for any chain~$C$ from~$\Lambda_n$ can be joined as shown on the right hand side of Figure~\ref{fig:desc}, so we only need to check the connections between the first and last chains among consecutive groups of descendants.
 Indeed, if $C$ and~$C'$ are consecutive in~$\Lambda_n$ and joined at their bottom ends, then $C$ is traversed from top to bottom and $C'$ from bottom to top in the Hamilton cycle; see the top left part of Figure~\ref{fig:join}.